 Louie De Palma is a cantankerous, acerbic taxi dispatcher in New York City.
 He tries to maintain order over a collection of varied and strange characters who drive for him.
 As he bullies and insults them from the safety of his "cage," they form a special bond among themselves, becoming friends and supporting each other through the inevitable trials and tribulations of life.
 Written by

 Tad Dibbern <DIBBERN_D@a1.mscf.upenn.edu>

-On The Howard Stern Show (1990), Taxi (1978) writer Sam Simon claimed that when Jeff Conaway was absent during the production of one episode, his dialogue was reassigned to the other cast members who delivered the jokes as well or better, which made the producers realize that Conaway was expendable.
+On The Howard Stern Show (1990), writer Sam Simon claimed that when Jeff Conaway was absent during the production of one episode, his dialogue was reassigned to the other cast members who delivered the jokes just as well or better, and the producers realize that Conaway was expendable.
 Conaway left during the 4th season.
 See more »

 Was this review helpful to you?